SilvenLEAF/NetlifyWebsites/README.md

 # Netlify Websites
 I'm trying to improve my FrontEND skills.
 This is a place where I create many amazing websites to sharpen my FrontEND skills, and then host them on NETLIFY.
-It's a collection of purely Static Sites (with NO BackEND involved).
+It's a collection of my purely Static Sites (with NO BackEND involved).

 ***